 - A Slice Differentiator (SD). which is optional information that complements the Slice/Service type(s) to differentiate amongst multiple Network Slices of the same Slice/Service type.

+- An additional information, which optionally identifies the priority of a specific S-NSSAI with respect to other S-NSSAI.

+NOTE 1: Details of S-NSSAI priority information will be determined in the stage 3, e.g. whether it is flag or a numerical value.

 The S-NSSAI can have standard values or PLMN-specific values.
 S-NSSAIs with PLMN-specific values are associated to the PLMN ID of the PLMN that assigns it.
 An S-NSSAI shall not be used by the UE in access stratum procedures in any PLMN other than the one to which the S-NSSAI is associated.

 Editor's note: Whether a single value which is a representation of a collection of the S-NSSAIs could also be used as NSSAI is FFS.